Mesothelioma VA Burial Benefits

 1. Check Mesothelioma VA Burial Benefits Eligibility

 U.S. veterans who didn’t receive a dishonorable discharge may qualify to pre-apply for burial in a national cemetery.
-The spouse or unmarried child of a veteran might also qualify for a national cemetery burial.
+A veteran’s spouse or unmarried children might also qualify for a national cemetery burial.

 2. Select a VA National Cemetery for Burial

-In this step, the veteran chooses a VA national cemetery for their resting place.
-The VA can’t guarantee burial in the cemetery chosen, but will do its best to honor the request.
+In this step, the veteran chooses a VA national cemetery as their resting place.
+The VA can’t guarantee burial in the cemetery chosen but will do its best to honor the request.

 Additionally, certain cemeteries (such as Arlington National Cemetery and state-run cemeteries) have their own application process and eligibility rules.
-Veterans and family can reach out to the specific cemetery they are interested in to learn more.
+Veterans and their families can contact the cemetery they are interested in to learn more.

 3. Collect Supporting Documentation